Jacob Garsez: Early life

-Prior to his coaching career, Garsez played high school baseball at Caldwell High School where he was an all-conference and first team all-state selection as a senior.
+Prior to his coaching career, Garsez played high school baseball at Caldwell High School in Caldwell, Idaho, where he was an all-conference and first team all-state selection as a senior.
 Garsez then played college baseball at College of Idaho.
 Over the 2007–2009 seasons, Garsez posted a .273 average over 89 games played.

 Coaching career

+Garsez was the head coach at Caldwell High School in 2011.
 He began his collegiate coaching career at Corban University in 2011 as an assistant coach.
 In 2012, he was named the team's recruiting coordinator and hitting coach.
 In 2014, he was elevated to Associate Head Baseball Coach in 2014.
 He primarily worked with the Warriors' infields and served as third base coach.

 Antelope Valley

 On January 15, 2015 Garsez was announced the head coach at Antelope Valley.
 In 2018, Garsez led the Pioneers to the university's first-ever NAIA World Series appearance.
-The club finished the season ranked sixth nationally in the NAIA coaches' Top-25 poll.
-During his stint with the Pioneers, Garsez was named California Pacific Conference Coach of the Year in 2016 and 2018.
-He was also recognized by the ABCA, where he was named NAIA Regional Coach of the Year.
+The club finished the season ranked sixth nationally in the NAIA coaches poll.
+With the Pioneers, Garsez was named California Pacific Conference Coach of the Year in 2016 and 2018.
+He was also recognized by the ABCA, where he was named NAIA Regional Coach of the Year in 2018.